2. The Buddha of Our Kalpa: Shakyamuni Buddha

 After leaving the gurus, Buddha traveled to modern-day Bodh Gaya and spent six years practicing Jainistic asceticism.
 Jainistic asceticism practices severe fasting and self-mutilation based on the belief that one liberates the soul by relinquishing attachment to the physical body.
 Buddha followed the course and fasted extensively for so long that he became highly emaciated.
 As author Pankaj Mishra wrote, Buddha told his disciple Sariputra, “Because I ate so little, my buttocks became like a camel’s hoof, my backbone protruded like a line of spindles, my ribs corroded and collapsed like the rafters of an old and rotten shed, the gleams of the pupils in my eye sockets appeared deeply sunken, my scalp became wrinkled and shrunken….”

 After six torturous years, Buddha starts to doubt the path he is on.
-Later, in Madhyama Agama, or the Collection of Middle-length Discourses, Buddha says, “although I practiced severe asceticism, I cannot attain the unique and extraordinary insight beyond the affairs of human beings.
+Later, in Madhyama Agama (Chinese=中阿含經), or the Collection of Middle-length Discourses, Buddha says, “although I practiced severe asceticism, I cannot attain the unique and extraordinary insight beyond the affairs of human beings.
 Would it be possible that there be another way to enlightenment?”

 Now, he wondered if his great desire for enlightenment wasn’t the obstacle preventing him from going deeper naturally into a higher meditative state.
 He remembered his first meditation as a young prince when sitting by a tree; his mind drifted naturally into a calm, contemplative state.
 He felt serene as he experienced insight into how all are causally connected while watching a farmer plow his field, digging up worms that would become food for the birds.
-This insight would allow him to see the transient nature of all existences.
+This insight would enable him to perceive the transient nature of all existence.
 He realized that all beings are impermanent and causally related.
 Furthermore, fleeting existence is a source of suffering.
 He decided he must find a way to end the misery for all.

 (If you like this post, please like it on our Facebook page.
 Thank you.)